 Folate or folic acid belongs to the group of vitamin B. This vitamin helps in producing red blood cells which are essential in an infant who needs to supply nutrients to every organ in the body for quick development.
 Folate is also useful in strengthening brain cells and for a proper functioning of the brain.

 Apart from the vitamins, beans are also home to other types of antioxidants such as flavonoids, alkaloids, catechin and anthocyanin.
 These biochemicals act as powerful antioxidants that neutralize free radicals that are produced in the body through metabolism.
 Metabolism definitely produces free radicals and without countering these free radicals, there is a chance that these free radicals can damage the cells and worse, the DNA.

-Beans are full of dietary fiber.
-This dietary fiber is very much useful in keeping the colon or the large intestine clean by regulating bowel movements.
-Dietary fiber absorbs water in the body and flushes out all the impurities in the colon through the stool.
+Beans are full of dietary fibre.
+This dietary fibre is very much useful in keeping the colon or the large intestine clean by regulating bowel movements.
+Dietary fibre absorbs water in the body and flushes out all the impurities in the colon through the stool.
 Regular bowel movements are good for your baby as it keeps diseases at bay and promotes appetite.

 When and how can I start feeding my baby with beans?

-Beans can be introduced to your baby’s diet at about 6 – 7 months of age, but wont advice it as a first food for your baby.
-Please wait till your baby is well established on complimentary foods before introducing beans, introducing it early can cause certain issues such as increase in flatulence and there is also a chance of indigestion as well.
+Beans can be introduced to your baby’s diet at about 6 – 7 months of age, but won’t advise it as a first food for your baby.
+Please wait until your baby is well established on complementary foods before introducing beans, introducing it early can cause certain issues such as an increase in flatulence and there is also a chance of indigestion as well.

 Beans should be cooked soft, then mashed or pureed into a softer consistency or served whole to toddlers.
 They can also be served with pureed plantain, sweet potatoes, or rice.